A Guide To Anime & Manga Drawing For Beginner Artists.

 Anime is a term for Japanese animation.
 It has a distinct drawing style composed of clean lines, bright color and wild characters that have exaggerated expressions, features and fashions.
 It also has a unique way to storytelling and encompasses a variety of genres, such as action, sci-fi, fantasy, comedy and drama.
 The artist's style has become popular enough that ‘anime’ can be though of a specific style of drawing in art education.
-However, learning how to draw anime characters for beginners can be difficult - so we’ve broken down the steps below.
-With A Guide To Anime Drawing: Steps A Beginner Needs To Know, you’ll be drawing anime characters in no time!
+However, learning how to draw anime characters for beginners can be difficult, but with this guide or a manga or anime drawing kit, you’ll be drawing anime characters in no time!

 1. Brief History Of Anime

 Anime is an art form that originated in Japan.
 It typically consists of colorful graphics, often depicting action scenes.
 It is a form of entertainment, and it can also be used to express cultural or social concerns.

 The word comes from the Japanese words for drawing (an) and picture (me).
 Anime has been around since the early 20th century, but it wasn't until the late 1960s that it became an art form.
 The world of anime has changed a lot over the years.
 It's a design that is easy to learn with help from artist who enjoy the style.

 The term anime is sometimes used as a blanket term to describe all animation originating from Japan.
 The word has simply come to refer to the most popular form of animation originating in Japan.
 There are a number of different genres like animated cartoons, TV shows, and Japanese comic books.
 Manga is another term used to describe the art style.

 Anime characters are some of the toughest, most believable heroes in the world.
 They show both weakness and strength in their personalities.
 They also encompass a wide range of emotions that are identifiable to people from all cultures.